 Absorption into your skin will also decrease effectiveness.
-However, the protection dosen’t magically disappear after two hours.
-There may still be some protection to prevent burning after all day long.
-Later in the day, or earler in the morning are the safer times to be out.
+Later in the day, or earlier in the morning are the safer times to be out.

-While many of us are able to ignore sunscreen and stay safe in the sun, at least for awhile, it will catch up with you.
+While many of us are able to ignore sunscreen and stay safe in the sun, at least for a while, it will catch up with us.

-Living a life in the sunny part of the world as me and my family have, we have many encounters with skin cancer, caused by careless habits.
+Living a life in the sunny part of the world as me and my family has, we have had many encounters with skin cancer, caused by careless habits.
 Habits that didn’t show up until we were older.

-My daughter with the strawberry blonde hair, blue eyes, and fair skin used to assure me that they could make new skin by the time the sun made her look older.
-She works really hard to keep her skin, now.
-She also spends lots of money and time taking care of it.
+My daughter with strawberry blonde hair, blue eyes, and fair skin used to assure me that “they could make new skin by the time the sun made her look older.”

-We don’t know when one of the spots can be a quickly growing skin cancers requiring serious sergery.
+We don’t know when one of the spots will be a quickly growing skin cancer requiring serious surgery.